 Another key feature is that as IP Addresses are blocked on any website participating in the global user base, the IP Address is added to a central pool of bad addresses and shared across the Wordfence Servers to all other sites.

-I have used the Sucuri Security plugin alongside Wordfence because it covers different ground and has some excellent tools to aid in any restoration efforts should WP be breached by an unforseen event (Cpanel of FTP hacking affecting WP files etc).
+I have used the Sucuri Security plugin alongside Wordfence because it covers different ground and has some excellent tools to aid in any restoration efforts should WP be breached by an unforeseen event (cPanel or FTP hacking affecting WP files etc).
 For example, Sucuri is capable of;

 - installing WP Salts to force new logins after password changes

-- restoring ALL plugins to original state from the WP repository
+- restoring ALL plugins to the original state from the WP repository

 NB: WordPress security plugins harden your site against threats to the content management system’s administrative interface.